madhuri444/Riddlebased_chatbot/README.md

 This chatbot assists the users in answering queries related to company sales progress.
 The chatbot is trained with kaggle dataset contains company information "https://www.kaggle.com/datasets/ayoubcherguelaine/company-documents-dataset"

+# Project Execution
+To work on this project create API keys in pinecone, groq and openai model